panii/jarray/README.md

 # jarray
 My javascript arrays vs erlang lists serializing and deserializing utility written in 2013.03
-Because JSON format is not built-in into Erlang, So I write this.
+Because JSON format is not built-in into Erlang, so I wrote this.

 ```javascript
 // javascript